-As it stands, many people think the right to manage journey is too technical, too slow, too uncertain and too expensive.
+As it stands, many people think the right to manage a journey is too technical, too slow, too uncertain, and too expensive.

-In response the Law Commission is running a consultation to make the process more transparent and straightforward.
+In response, the Law Commission is conducting a consultation to make the process more transparent and straightforward.
 Proposed changes include:

 Finally, if you would like to share your RTM journey and take part in the consultation, you can find the online response form here.
 The right to manage consultation will be open until 30 April 2019.